TechFides/tf-status-dashboard/README.md

 - All users statistic are obtained from JIRA worklogs.
 For this create API token [here](https://id.atlassian.com/manage/api-tokens) and then set this token into env file to the variable JIRA_KEY and set JIRA_ADMIN_EMAIL (email of person who generated token).
 More info is possible find [here](https://support.siteimprove.com/hc/en-gb/articles/360004317332-How-to-create-an-API-token-from-your-Atlassian-account).

-- Dashboard can send informations to your Slack workspace.
+- TF-Hub can send informations to your Slack workspace.
 For this create [slack app](https://api.slack.com/apps) with your workspace name.
 Next set scopes.
 It is possible in section OAuth & Permissions->Scopes->Bot Token Scopes.
 Here chose this scopes:
 `chat:write, groups:write, im:write, mpim:write, users:read, users:read.email`.
 After that save changes a click on Install App.